alertmanager/alert_manager/README.md

 - **Description**:	Extended Splunk Alert Manager with advanced reporting on alerts, workflows (modify assignee, status, severity) and auto-resolve features
 - **Version**: 		0.7

+## Introduction
+The Alert Manager adds simple incident workflows to Splunk.
+The general purpose is to provide a common app with dashboards in order to investigate fired alerts or notable events.
+It can be used with every Splunk alert and works as an extension on top of the Splunk built-in alerting mechanism.

+- Awareness of your current operational situation with the incident posture dashboard
+- Analyze root cause of incidents with only a few clicks
+- Review and adjust the urgency of incidents to improve operations scheduling
+- Dispatch incidents to the person in charge
+- Track and report incident workflow KPIs
+- Tag and categorize incidents

+## Features
+- Works as scripted alert action to catch enriched metadata of fired alerts and write them to a configurable index
+- Each fired alert will create an incident
+- Incidents can be configured to run well-know Splunk scripted alert scripts
+- Incidents may be reassigned manually or auto-assigned to specific users
+- Incidents may be changed to another priority and status
+- Incidents can be configured to get auto-resolved when a new incident is created from the same alert
+- Incidents can be configured to get auto-resolved when the alert's ttl is reached

+## Release Notes
+- **v0.7**	/	2014-12-21
+	- Trend indicators for single values in incident posture dashboard
+	- Full Windows support
+	- Bugfixes
+- **v0.6**	/	2014-12-18
+	- New TA for distributed Splunk environment support
+	- Improved incident settings (former alert settings) to work with non-global visible alerts
+	- Added incident change events and KPI reporting based on them;
+- **v0.5**	/	2014-12-16
+	- Added change incidents (workflow, priority) feature
+	- Indexed events on incident creation or update
+	- Bugfixes
+- **v0.4**	/	2014-12-14
+	- Again a lot of updates and improvements
+	- CIM compliancy
+	- Ability to run classical alert scripts; incident categorization and tagging
+	- ES-like urgency calculation; many UI improvements
+- **v0.3**	/	2014-12-10
+	- Release with major improvements (better see changelog :-) )
+- **v0.2**	/	2014-12-07
+	- Added config parsing (alert_manager.conf)
+- **v0.1**	/	2014-12-07
+	- First working version

 ## Changelog
 - **2014-12-21** simon@balz.me
 	- Added previous_status to event at auto_*_resolve scenarios